mpc-qt/mpc-qt/README.md

 versioning (e.g. 17.07 corresponds to a 2017 July).
 The are also build artifacts from Github actions.

-The best version is git master, and everyone are encouraged to increase their computer-fu by compiling from source. (see sections below.)
-Compiling from source gives you several advantages over the usual user, such the ability to use latest and pre-release software regardless of where it comes from.
-Unix users, there could even be packages in your distro that help with this. (e.g.
-[aur], [ports].)

 Note that unimplemented features in the options dialog are hidden and (where this is not possible) disabled.
 This is to preserve the familar options layout from mpc-hc in the meantime.